Fake arrest lands Miami Beach officer on leave

 MIAMI BEACH, Fla. - Videos posted to social media on Monday evening show a uniformed police officer escorting three lingerie-clad women in handcuffs to the doors of Miami Beach Police Department headquarters in an apparently staged arrest.

-The fake-arresting officer is identified in an official statement by Miami Beach Police Department as Richard Beeker.
+The fake-arresting officer is identified in an official statement by Miami Beach Police Department as 11-year veteran William Beeker.
 In the first video, Beeker is seen escorting the three women to the front door of the police station.
 In an apparent follow-up video, Beeker is seen on his ATV speaking with the women, who appear to thank him for helping them out.

 “No problem, I like to protect and serve,” Beeker said just before driving off on his police-issued ATV.